Dog sharing dates in New Zealand are becoming more popular thanks to kiwi company Share…

 Pets Can Come Too is a website that helps you find pet-friendly accommodation right across NZ

-Is NZ as pet friendly as it could be?
+Travelling with dogs, is NZ as pet friendly as it could be?

 On a sunny day, we found it easier to find cafés and restaurants or bars where pets can come, too.
 It’s common in NZ to find cafés, etc., where they have water bowls outside for your pooches and plenty of space for them to curl up while you have a drink or a bite.
 Less common is indoor seating where pooches are welcome.
 Areas especially designed for our four-legged friends or menus that serve canine treats or snacks are rare finds.
-However, these special places are slowly becoming more popular.
+However, these special places are becoming more popular.
 So if you discover any places that are this pup-tastic then please let us know!

 We found that once the sun sets or it rains it gets A LOT harder to find somewhere warm and comfortable.
 So if you know of any great spots we are always keen to hear about them.
 Please check out our